Manometers and Magnehelic Gauges

 A manometer is a device used to measure fluid pressure, including static pressure, velocity, leakage, filter resistance, and gas pressure.
 Most commonly, manometers are used to measure liquid and gas pressure.

 Manometers typically consist of a U-shaped tube partially filled with a liquid, such as water or mercury.
 The pressure being measured is applied to one side of the U-tube, causing the liquid in the tube to move and create a pressure difference between the two arms of the tube.
 The height difference between the liquid levels in the two arms of the tube indicates the pressure being measured.

 Types of Manometers

 If there is no pressure, the fluid will stay in the middle of the tube.
 The fluid moves when the pressure is higher on one side of the tube.
 Simple manometers can be beneficial because they don’t require a power supply.

-Digital manometers use a sensor or transducer to determine pressure instead of fluid.
+This type of manometers use a sensor or transducer to determine pressure instead of fluid.
 Sensors and transducers transform observed pressure levels into an electric signal.
 Technicians then use the signal to understand the pressure.

 To choose the best manometer or magnehelic gauge for you, make sure to understand which measurements you’ll be reading most.
 Get in touch with our team to learn more and choose the perfect fit for your needs.

 Complete the form below to request a custom quote from our team.